 An encounter between the old and the new

 The MSK, from which the Municipal Museum of Contemporary Art (S.M.A.K.) was created, has a long tradition of cooperation with contemporary artists.
 The reorganisation is a wonderful opportunity to integrate contemporary arts at various crossroads.
-The museum has invited three contemporary artists – Luc Tuymans, Patrick Van Caeckenbergh and Ria Verhaeghe – to engage in a dialogue with older art, and to intervene at various locations throughout the museum.
+The museum has invited three contemporary artists – Luc Tuymans and Patrick Van Caeckenbergh – to engage in a dialogue with older art, and to intervene at various locations throughout the museum.

 You are visiting this website with an outdated browser